Skip to content

 2. Push the session

-From the project directory where Claude Code is running:
+From the project directory where your AI coding agent is running:

 Terminal window